acbsp/bonafide.guru/en/contents.rst

 **Yashodanandana Svami**: No, what is this?

 **Tamala-Krishna Gosvami**: This is signed by Prabhupada.
-(He was shown the signature of Srila Prabhupada in the left lower corner of the letter.
+(He was shown the signature of |SP| in the left lower corner of the letter.
 I read the letter and asked him):

 **Yashodanandana Svami**: What does it all mean?